Building a Variational Quantum Classifier from Scratch

 -

-Local cost functions: Instead of measuring a global observable like Z on one qubit (which depends on all qubits through entanglement), measure local observables on individual qubits and sum them.
+Local cost functions: Instead of measuring a global observable like Z on every qubit at once (a tensor product across the whole register), measure local observables on individual qubits and sum them.
 Local cost functions have gradient variances that decay polynomially rather than exponentially.

 -